This pizza is pure yum— from the golden crust, fragrant rosemary, and thin, savory prosciutto.

 Prosciutto

-Prosciutto means ham, which in Italian is a flavorful and delicate, dry-cured pork.
+Prosciutto means ham, which is a flavorful and delicate, dry-cured pork in Italian.

 White Onions